dijasila/GPAW/doc/documentation/xc/range_separated_functionals.rst

 .. literalinclude:: rsf_simple.py

 Three main points can be seen already in this small snippet.
-Even if choosing the RSF is quite simple by choosing ``xc=LCY_PBE``, one has to choose RMMDIIS as eigensolver, ``eigensolver=RMMDIIS()`` and has to decrease the convergence criteria a little.
+Even if choosing the RSF is quite simple by choosing ``xc=LCY_PBE``, one has to choose RMMDIIS as eigensolver, ``eigensolver=RMMDIIS()``, and has to decrease the convergence criteria a little.

 Improving results
 =================

 However, there are a few drawbacks, at first in an SCF calculation the contributions from the core electrons are also needed, which have to be calculated during the generation of the PAW datasets.
-Second: for the calculation of the exchange on the Cartesian grid, the (screened) Poisson equation is solved numerically.
-For a charged system, as f.e. the exchange of a state with itself, on has to neutralize the charge by subtracting a Gaussian representing the "over-charge", solve the Poisson-Equation for the neutral system and add the solution for the Gaussian to the solution for the neutral system.
+Second: for the calculation of the exchange on the Cartesian grid, the (screened) Poisson equation has to be solved numerically.
+For a charged system, as f.e. the exchange of a state with itself, one has to neutralize the charge by subtracting a Gaussian representing the "over-charge", solve the (screened) Poisson-equation for the neutral system and add the solution for the Gaussian to the solution for the neutral system.
 However, if the charge to remove is "off-center", the center of the neutralizing charge should match the center of the "over-charge" preventing an artificial dipole.
+The latter is done by using a Poisson solver which uses the charge center for removal:
+``poissonsolver=PoissonSolver(use_charge_center=True)``.
 The next listing shows these two steps:

 .. literalinclude:: rsf_setup_poisson.py

-The generation of setups can also be done by ``gpaw-setup -f PBE -x --gamma=0.75 C O``
+The generation of PAW-datasets can also be done by ``gpaw-setup -f PBE -x --gamma=0.75 C O``

 Tuning `\gamma`
 ===============

 As stated in the introduction, the optimal value for `\gamma` is under discussion.
 One way to find the optimal value for `\gamma` for ionization potentials is to tune `\gamma` in a way, that the negative eigenvalue of the HOMO matches the calculated IP.
-To use different values of `\gamma`, one has to instantiate the RSF directly by ``HybridXC`` and give the value of `\gamma` to the variable ``omega`` (the latter was chosen to prevent polluting the code with variables (value for `\gamma` was chosen from paper):
+To use different values of `\gamma`, one has to instantiate the RSF directly by ``HybridXC`` and give the value of `\gamma` to the variable ``omega`` (the latter was chosen to prevent polluting the code with variables):

 .. literalinclude:: rsf_gamma.py